I Feel Love: Recording

 In 1970s Munich, Musicland Studios, led by the producers Giorgio Moroder and Pete Bellotte, had produced a number of disco hits, including Donna Summer's 1975 single "Love to Love You Baby".
 Summer had moved from the US to Munich to perform in the musical Hair, and had become a successful session vocalist.
 Moroder described her as "an incredibly talented singer, who could improvise but was also very disciplined".

 For Summer's fifth album, I Remember Yesterday (1977), the production team wanted each track to evoke a different musical decade, such as '40s swing, '60s girl groups, and '70s funk and disco.
 For the final track, "I Feel Love", the team wanted to create a futuristic mood.
-Whereas most disco recordings had been backed by orchestras, the team produced "I Feel Love" with a modular Moog synthesizer borrowed from the classical composer Eberhard Schoener, aided by Schoener's assistant, Robby Wedel.
+Whereas most disco recordings had been backed by orchestras, the team produced "I Feel Love" with a Moog synthesizer borrowed from the classical composer Eberhard Schoener, aided by Schoener's assistant, Robby Wedel.
 Wedel demonstrated how to synchronize the elements using a click track, a feat Moroder described as "a revelation".
-Wedel's help with the technically complex synthesizer proved essential, and Moroder described him as the "unsung hero" of the project.
+Wedel's help with the technically complex synthesizer proved essential and Moroder described him as the "unsung hero" of the project.

-"I Feel Love" was recorded on a 16-track tape recorder, with the various parts played on a sequencer.
+"I Feel Love" was recorded on a 16-track tape recorder, with the various parts programmed on a sequencer.
 As the Moog went out of tune quickly, it had to be recorded in bursts of 20 or 30 seconds before being retuned.
 To create the hi-hat sound, the team took white noise generated by the Moog and processed it with an envelope.
-As the Moog could not create a satisfactory kick drum sound, the kick was played on a drum kit by session drummer Keith Forsey.
-Aside from the vocals, the kick drum is the only element of the song not played by a machine.
+As the Moog could not create a satisfactory kick drum sound, the kick was played on a drum kit by the drummer Keith Forsey.
+Aside from the vocals, the kick is the only element not played by a machine.